bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 } // end of test suite class.
 ```

-The test `validate passes` calls validate and fails with a specific message if a `FailedValidationError` was thrown.
+The test `validate passes` calls validate() and fails the test with a specific message if a `FailedValidationError` was thrown.
 This could be a useful test if anyone later tries to modify that function and causes a regression to the logic.
-Additionally, this test will fail if any other exception is throw and caught with the wildcard `_`.
+Additionally, this test will fail if any other exception is thrown and caught with the wildcard `_`.

-The test `validate fails` calls validate and is expected to fail.
-The only way it passes is if a `FailedValidationError` is thrown from the function.
-If either and urecognized error is thrown or the validate() function returns normally, then the test should fail.
+The test `validate fails` calls validate() and is expected to fail validation.
+The only way the test passes is if a `FailedValidationError` is thrown from the validate() function.
+If either an unrecognized error is thrown or the validate() function returns normally, then the test should fail.

 CHECKPOINT: Let's make sure our tests pass.